1. I will be legally able to remarry six months after my divorce is filed… correct?

 2. I can withhold visitation when child support is not paid… correct?

-and the right to exercise visitation/contact are considered as independent
+child support payments and the right to exercise visitation/contact are considered as

-legal rights enforceable by a court order.
-It is the duty of the Court
+independent legal rights enforceable by a court order.
+It is the duty

-to protect the child's right to have unfettered, consistent and uninterrupted
+of the Court to protect the child's right to have unfettered, consistent

-contact with each parent.
-Accordingly, one may not withhold a child's
+and uninterrupted contact with each parent.
+Accordingly, one may not withhold

-contact with the other parent as a remedy to deal with unpaid support.
+a child's contact with the other parent as a remedy to deal with unpaid

-There are other remedies and enforcement procedures available for unpaid
+support.
+There are other remedies and enforcement procedures available

-child support including, but not limited to, contempt proceedings and
+for unpaid child support including, but not limited to, contempt proceedings

-wage assignments.
-A party that engages in self-help by withholding contact
+and wage assignments.
+A party that engages in self-help by withholding

-between the other parent and child, may very well risk violating any in
+contact between the other parent and child, may very well risk violating

-place visitation court orders issued by the judge creating a risk of a
+any in place visitation court orders issued by the judge creating a risk

 3. Can I reduce my child support obligation if my prior mate remarries?